Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: Additional Remarks

 \subsection{Shock formation of the $p$--system}

-Based on the conclusions obtained in Theorems \ref{p_sing_thm}--\ref{Thm singularity2}, a natural question is that, for the compressible perfect fluid, what types of singularities the solution may form due to the initial compression and how it grows out of $C^1$ solutions.
+Based on the conclusions obtained in Theorems \ref{p_sing_thm}--\ref{Thm singularity2}, a natural question is that, for the compressible perfect fluid, what types of singularities the solution may form due to the initial compression, that is, how it grows out of $C^1$ solutions.
 A widely accepted answer for this question for the one-dimensional case is that the formed singularity is a shock wave.

 There are many results related to the shock formation.
-We now review some existing results addressing on this question.
-In fact, based on the conclusions obtained in \cites{lebaud, Chenshuxing, Kongdexing, Chenshuxing2}, a fairly clear description on the shock formation mechanism of the $p$--system has been provided.
-We also mention some related results on the non-isentropic flow.
-In \cite{Chris}, this problem has also been considered by solving a free boundary problem in a neighborhood of the blowup points.
+We now review some existing results on addressing this question.
+In fact, based on the conclusions obtained in \cite{ Chenshuxing, Chenshuxing2, Kongdexing,lebaud}, a fairly clear description on the shock formation mechanism of the $p$--system has been provided.
+We also mention some related results on the nonisentropic flow.
+In \cite{Chris}, this problem has also been considered by solving a free boundary problem in a neighborhood of the blowup point.

-For $\gamma>1$, in \cites{lebaud, Chenshuxing}, it has been shown that the singularity caused by the initial compression is actually a shock, under some additional information of the solution at the first point of blowup.
+For $\gamma>1$, in \cite{ Chenshuxing, lebaud}, it has been shown that the singularity caused by the initial compression is actually a shock, under some additional information of the solution at the first blowup point.

 First, under the hypothesis that one of the Riemann invariants is a constant, the shock formation has been studied by Lebaud \cite{lebaud}:

 \begin{theorem}[\cite{lebaud}] Let $\gamma>1$, $r_0\in C^4$, $s_0(x)=\overline{s}$ for $x\in \mathbb{R}$ with some constant $\overline{s}$, $g(x)=-c(\overline{s},r_0(x))$, and $g'(x)$ takes its global minimum at $x_0$ with